mchoi1215/lab-setting-up-git/README.md

  - make changes to these files
  - ```git add [files]``` them to the staging location
  - ```git commit``` them to your repository
-  - Note: Sublime Text will open a text dialog.
-You can enter the text you would like for the commit there and then close the tab.
-That will complete the commit.
  - ```git push origin master``` those changes to your remote repository

 ## Homework Assignment
-For the homework assignment, I would like you to create a file in this repository called "browsers.txt" right next to the "readme.md" file and in the text file answer the following questions:
+For the homework assignment, I would like for you to create a file in this repository called "browsers.txt" right next to the "README.MD" file and in the text file answer the following questions:

  - What is your experience with web architecture.
 Have you written HTML before?
-Written Javascript? etc.
+Written JavaScript? etc.
  - What are your favorite features from at least 2 browsers?

 You can use Sublime Text to edit files, which can be found by going to the Windows like button and going to Programming -> Sublime Text.
 You can also type "subl" on the command line.